oroinc/documentation/user/back-office/reports-segments/filters.rst

 Filter Options
 --------------

-To define filter, use any of the following filter options or combine them:
+To define a filter, use any of the following filter options or combine them:

 - **Field Condition**: select only the records with specific values of the selected :term:`fields <Field>`.
 - **Activity**: select only the records to which a specific kind of :ref:`activity <user-guide-activities>` has been/has not been assigned.